 Gothic Quarter Tour

-The Gothic Quarter also known as Barri Gotic and the Old City is a magical neighbourhood you must visit.
+The Gothic Quarter also is known as Barri Gotic and the Old City is a magical neighbourhood you must visit.
 I’d recommend you kick-start your first day in Barcelona with an accessible walking tour of the Gothic Quarter.
 Our fantastic and lovely tour guide, Maria José, gave us a fun and interesting overview of the highlights, history and stunning architecture.
 Despite being the oldest part of the city, the Gothic Quarter is very accessible and I didn’t have any trouble with the paths.
 The one-hour walking tour is also completely wheelchair accessible and its gentle pace would make it suitable for people with walking difficulties.
 I loved how captivating Maria José was and her warm, friendly nature made the walking tour even more enjoyable.

 This was without a doubt one of my favourite areas to explore.
 Bursting with culture, Roman architecture, boutiques, restaurants, and cafes made the Gothic Quarter the perfect place to stroll through day or night.